 Instagram is typically a social media outlet people expect to use for only personal reasons.
 Personal selfies and pictures of your kids don’t usually fall under your business marketing strategies.
-Fortunately though, Instagram can and is being used for so much more in terms of business, branding, and advertising.
+Fortunately, though, Instagram can and is being used for so much more in terms of business, branding, and advertising.
 Believe it or not, Instagram can be a very powerful digital tool for businesses.
-Like LinkedIn, Facebook and other platforms, Instagram doesn’t currently provide “Business” pages for marketers and business owners.
-When one opens a business profile, the page will operate and look just like a personal profile.
-The point though, is to make sure you use the platform in a business matter, with specific marketing guidelines and Instagram best business practices while representing your brand.
+Like LinkedIn, Facebook, and other platforms, Instagram doesn’t currently provide “Business” pages for marketers and business owners.
+When one opens a business profile, the page will operate and look just like a personal profile, which is why going to learn more about how to promote it is important.
+The point, though, is to make sure you use the platform in a business matter, with specific marketing guidelines and Instagram best business practices while representing your brand.

 Here are some helpful tips for using Instagram for your business: